sci-oer/oo-course-wiki/ooDesign/inheritance.md

 ## Code Reuse
 - **Code reuse** is one of the main advantages of OO programming.
 One mechanism for reusing code is to allow classes to automatically use the code written for another class via the mechanism of *inheritance*

-- Classes can be organized in a hierarchicalrelationship which automatically gives classes lower in the hierarch all of the methods of the class higher in the tree. this is accomplished without any duplication of code.
+- Classes can be organized in a hierarchical relationship which automatically gives classes lower in the hierarchy access to all of the methods of the class higher in the tree.
+This is accomplished without any duplication of code.

-- The subclass also automatically has **all of the instance and class variables** but, because those should be private, the subclass accesses those variables through getters and setters.
+- The subclass also automatically has **all of the instance and class variables** but, because those variables should be private, the subclass accesses those variables through getters and setters.
+This is one of the reasons why getters and setters are often `package private` or `protected` instead of `private`.

 In the example shown below the class `Mammal` is a subclass of the class `Animal` and the class `Zebra` is a subclass of the class `Mammal`.
 Because `Zebra` is also a `Mammal` and is also an `Animal`, any instance of the `Zebra` class will have methods called `getFoodType` and `getMovementMethod` as well as `getNumBabies`.
 Of course `Zebra` also has the `getVariety` method that is defined in the `Zebra` class.
 The diagram below is known as a **Class Diagram**.